 Is flossing the missing link in your oral hygiene routine?
 Dental professionals across the board highly recommend their patients floss at least once a day, preferably before bedtime.
 Brushing alone leaves 35% of the surfaces of your teeth uncleaned.
-Flossing will keep those hard to reach areas clean.
+Flossing will keep those hard-to-reach areas clean.
 Plaque, bacteria, and food particles can get stuck in areas your toothbrush cannot reach.
-Add flossing to your daily dental cleaning routine and you tackle an important factor to improving your overall oral health.
+Add flossing to your daily dental cleaning routine, and you tackle an important factor in improving your overall oral health.

-2. Slide the floss in a zig-zag motion in-between your teeth to cover all surface areas and to avoid the floss snapping down hard on your gums.
+2. Slide the floss in a zig-zag motion between your teeth to cover all surface areas and avoid the floss snapping down hard on your gums.

 4. Curve the floss around the base of each tooth and pull down gently until just under the gum line.